Go Back

 Fry in batches

-• Once the oil reaches 160°, begin frying your first batch as follows.
+• Once the oil reaches 160° C, begin frying your first batch as follows.

 • Dip each chicken piece in the batter and then briefly let excess batter drip off.